sourceduty/Alex_Aldridge/README.md

 The information and advice inherited from family, while often well-intentioned, may not always align with modern practices or the individual's unique circumstances.
 This can lead to feelings of frustration or irrelevance, as traditional methods or outdated information fail to address current needs or lifestyles effectively.
 Embracing one's own journey involves sifting through this inherited wisdom to find what truly works, discarding what doesn’t, and sometimes enduring the difficult task of communicating these choices to parents who might struggle to understand the new paths their children choose to follow.

 #
+### Technically Homeless

+Living with parents, while often providing essential shelter and familial support, can sometimes technically classify an individual as homeless, particularly under certain legal or social service definitions.
+This situation arises when an adult lacks a permanent and personal residence or when their current living situation is temporary or insecure.
+Adults staying with parents due to financial constraints, eviction, or other life disruptions might not have the ability to secure independent, stable housing due to economic challenges, job instability, or high housing costs.
+In these cases, despite having a roof over their heads, they face many uncertainties that resemble those of more visible forms of homelessness.

+This form of homelessness, often hidden from public view, affects not only the material well-being of individuals but also their mental and emotional health.
+The psychological impact of lacking a space one can truly call their own can lead to feelings of dependence, reduced self-esteem, and anxiety about the future.
+Moreover, such living arrangements might lack the permanence and security that come with dedicated housing, complicating personal development and long-term planning.
+Addressing the needs of those who are technically homeless while living with family requires tailored support services that recognize the unique challenges they face in transitioning to stable and permanent living conditions.

+#
 ### Alex's Parental Problems

 > Alex: "I have contacted my doctor and the police thousands of times regarding the serious issues caused by my parents.
 I am need of help and support to address communication problems.
 Despite reaching out countless times, the situation remains unresolved, and I am determined to continue seeking assistance.
 I will persist in contacting the police, my doctor, and other relevant services until the necessary help is provided.
 The issues with my parents are severe, and I will take whatever steps are needed to ensure my concerns are addressed."